autolab-project/autolab/docs/about.rst

 .. note::

-	At startup, Autolab is configured to send in background a signal completely anonymous (sha256 hashed ID) on internet for statistics of use If you don't want to participate to this study, you can disable this feature with the function ``autolab.set_stats_enabled(True/False)``.
+	At startup, Autolab is configured to send in background a signal completely anonymous (sha256 hashed ID) on internet for statistics of use.
+If you don't want to participate to this study, you can disable this feature with the function ``autolab.set_stats_enabled(True/False)``.

 .. figure:: logos.jpg
 		:figclass: align-center